pjc2007/capacitor-email-composer/README.md

 </paths>
 ```

-Nothing extra is required for ios.
+No special configuration is needed for ios.

 #### Usage